On the Limits of the Thermofield-Double Interpretation of the Minkowski Vacuum: Introduction

 Observers need not agree on the choice of a vacuum state.
-The vacuum with respect to one set of observers may be excited with particles with respect to another set of observers.
-One see's by explicit computation that the creation (destruction) operators of particles with respect to Minkowski observers are a linear combination of creation as well as destruction operators of Rindler observers causing the expectation value of the number operator with respect to Rindler observers in the Minkowski vacuum to be thermal.
-Let us call this observation that the expectation value in the Minkowski vacuum of the number operator corresponding to the energy eigenmodes with respect to the time coordinate of the accelerated observer is a thermal distribution as Proposition 1.
+The vacuum with respect to one set of observers may be excited with particles with respect to another set of observers \cite{crispino,valdivia}.
+One see's by explicit computation that the creation (destruction) operators of particles with respect to Minkowski observers are a linear combination of creation as well as destruction operators of Rindler observers \cite{israel,bisognano}, causing the expectation value of the number operator with respect to Rindler observers in the Minkowski vacuum to be thermal.
+This observation — namely, that the expectation value in the Minkowski vacuum of the number operator corresponding to the energy eigenmodes with respect to the time coordinate of the accelerated observer is a thermal distribution — corresponds precisely to what we referred to above as Proposition 1.

-A textbook derivation \cite{wald}-\cite{carroll} involves identifying a linear combination of creation and destruction operators corresponding to particles observed by Rindler observers that annihilate the Minkowski vacuum.
+A textbook derivation \cite{wald,unruh,fuling,crispino,birelldavies, good,dickinson} involves identifying a linear combination of creation and destruction operators corresponding to particles observed by Rindler observers that annihilate the Minkowski vacuum.
 This identification is then used to conclude that the Minkowski vacuum has to be a thermofield double entangled state between disconnected Rindler wedges.
-Let us call this observation that the Minkowski vacuum can be written as a thermofield double entangled state between disconnected regions of spacetime as Proposition 2.
+Let us call this observation that the Minkowski vacuum can be written as a thermofield double entangled state between disconnected regions of spacetime— the interpretation we referred to above as Proposition 2.

-One can easily see that Proposition 2, would imply Proposition 1.
-However it does not seem obvious that Proposition 1 directly implies Proposition 2 is true and hence, if its proven that Proposition 2 is false, it would not imply that Proposition 1 is also false.
-We note that as long as Proposition 1 is true, we can conclude an accelerated observer will observe the Minkowski vacuum as being thermal.
+One can easily see that Proposition 2 would imply Proposition 1.
+However it does not seem obvious that Proposition 1 directly implies Proposition 2 is true and hence, if it is proven that Proposition 2 is false, it would not imply that Proposition 1 is also false.
+We note that as long as Proposition 1 is true, we can conclude an accelerated observer will observe the Minkowski vacuum as being thermal \cite{crispino,valdivia}.
 This result will not change if Proposition 2 is simultaneously false.
-We note that in many works on the subject such as \cite{counter1}, \cite{counter2} or the famous problem of radiation from moving mirrors \cite{birelldavies} the question of thermality could be cast in to arguments relating to Proposition 1, with no reference whatsoever to Proposition 2.
+We note that in many works on the subject such as \cite{counter1,counter2} or the famous problem of radiation from moving mirrors \cite{birelldavies,rovelli} the question of thermality could be cast into arguments relating to Proposition 1, with no reference whatsoever to Proposition 2.